 Avoid "Avocado Hand"

 “One of the things that happens with people is that when they go to cut their avocados for guacamole, they hold the avocado in their hand with one hand and then they use a paring knife, which is sharp, in the other hand.
-And as that paring knife hits the pit of the avocado, they slip and then the tip of the knife plunges into the hand and can cause damage to nerves and to tendons,” said Ramsey Ellis, M.D., fellowship-trained hand surgeon, OSF HealthCare.
+And as that paring knife hits the pit of the avocado, they slip and then the tip of the knife plunges into the hand and can cause damage to nerves and to tendons,” explains Dr. Ramsey Ellis, an OSF HealthCare fellowship-trained hand and wrist surgeon.

 The ripeness of the fruit plays a role in the extent of the injury as well.
 Many people cannot gauge the level of ripeness of the fruit until they slice into the tough outer layer.
 And although it is known as “avocado hand,” Dr. Ellis explains that similar injury can occur when cutting other fruits and veggies as well.